 View the code here.

-3. Scrolling Text Animation
+4. Scrolling Text Animation

-Another cool way to enhance your text, this code snippet applies a slot-machine-like effect which rotates words in and out of view.
+Another cool way to enhance your text, this code snippet applies a slot-machine-like effect that rotates words in and out of view.
 This is a common technique on websites that need to convey the versatility of their creations.
 Is your product efficient, user-friendly, and sustainable?
 Plug those words into an animation like this one.

 See the Pen Text animation by Yoann (@yoannhel) on CodePen.